-Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+Over 50 million Americans are tormented with allergies and 24 million are affected by asthma.
 So this month, we want to help you stop the sneezes for FREE.
-Call Midland Air Service Experts today to get a COMPLIMENTARY home air quality and comfort analysis at 803-399-7208 or schedule your appointment online
+Call Midland Air Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 803-399-7208 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

-Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more suggestions from Midland Air Service Experts:
+Find out more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
+Here are some additional suggestions from Midland Air Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you consider your allergies to be pretty moderate, people are often shocked by the nearly instant change in how they feel after changing to a more efficient air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you think your allergies are pretty moderate, people are often surprised by the nearly immediate change in how they feel after changing to a more efficient air filtration system.

-If you still aren’t confident that such a high-grade air filtration system is a perfect product for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
+If you still aren’t confident that such a high-grade air filtration system is a perfect product for your home, there are a multitude of options to choose from when it comes to improving your indoor air quality.
 Below are a few air filters and cleaners that you can choose for your indoor air quality.